Ontario Highway 658: History

 Highway 658 was originally designated on July 21, 1966, travelling north from Highway 17, west of Whitefish.
 The route was 19.3 km long, passing west through Worthington and turning north to near Fairbank Provincial Park.

 This route and most other secondary highways in the area were transferred to the Regional Municipality of Sudbury when it was established on January 1, 1973, and is now known as Greater Sudbury Municipal Road 4.

 The current iteration of Highway 658 was originally designated as Highway 128, a route which came into existence on January 18, 1956.
 In 1975, the route was one of several King's Highways redesignated as Secondary Highways; it was given the number 666.
-Local citizen and two churches located along the route began to petition the MTO in 1982, requesting the number be changed due to concerns with its connotation as the "number of the beast".
+Local residents and two churches located along the route began to petition the MTO in 1982, requesting the number be changed due to concerns with its connotation as the "number of the beast".
 The route number was officially changed to 658 on November 1, 1985, though signs indicating "Formerly Highway 666" were attached to reassurance markers along the highway.